dplas/document/docs/source/index.rst

 ================================
- ExpressPlay Cloud Secure Key Manager
+ ExpressPlay Cloud Simple Key Manager (SKM)
 ================================

 ExpressPlay provides secure online storage service for your content cryptographic keys * at no additional charge *.
 The ExpressPlay Key Storage Service uses the Simple Key Management (SKM) REST API, that allows the packager and adaptive player to push/pull content keys to/from ExpressPlay.

+Each DASH or HLS packaging process requests the creation of new SKM Key Object prior to multi-DRM CENC encryption.
+The cloud stored keys are used as inputs to provide encryption data to the manifests.

 ================================
  Amazon AWS Cloudfront Private Distributions